Targets and Indicators

-Proportion of population below the international poverty line, by sex, age, employment status and geographical location (urban/rural)
+Proportion of the population living below the international poverty line by sex, age, employment status and geographical location (urban/rural)

 By 2030, reduce at least by half the proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions

 Proportion of population living below the national poverty line, by sex and age